-Prior to earning a driver’s license, motorists must first learn the rules of the road which includes how closely a vehicle is permitted to follow another.
+Before earning a driver’s license, drivers must first learn the rules of the road including how closely a vehicle is permitted to follow another.
 When a driver is following another vehicle too closely, it is considered tailgating, a moving violation similar to speeding or reckless driving.

 Tailgating is one of the most common causes of car accidents, particularly rear-end crashes.
 The Alabama Center on Advanced Public Safety notes that more than 13 percent of all collisions in Alabama were caused by tailgating while an additional 9.9 percent were due to a driver misjudging the stopping distance needed.